Leviticus 4:22-26

 When a leader becomes aware of unintentional sin, God provides a sin offering that restores covenant purity through sacrificial mediation.

-24 He shall lay his hand on the head of the goat, and kill it in the place where they kill the burnt offering before Yahweh.
+24 He is to lay his hand on the head of the goat and slaughter it at the place where the burnt offering is slaughtered before the LORD.
 It is a sin offering.

-25 The priest shall take some of the blood of the sin offering with his finger, and put it on the horns of the altar of burnt offering.
-He shall pour out the rest of its blood at the base of the altar of burnt offering.
+25 Then the priest is to take some of the blood of the sin offering with his finger, put it on the horns of the altar of burnt offering, and pour out the rest of the blood at the base of the altar.

-26 All its fat he shall burn on the altar, like the fat of the sacrifice of peace offerings; and the priest shall make atonement for him concerning his sin, and he will be forgiven.
+26 He must burn all its fat on the altar, like the fat of the peace offerings; thus the priest will make atonement for that man’s sin, and he will be forgiven.

 When a leader becomes aware of unintentional sin, God provides a sin offering that restores covenant purity through sacrificial mediation.